centrumholdings/cthulhubot/doc/concepts.rst

     Job
         In BuildBots speech: named factory.
 For normal people: sequence of commands with assigned name, so they can be used across projects.

+    Job Assigment
+        Job, configured for given Project to work on given Build Computer.
+In BuildBot's speech, this roughly matches builder.

 ------------------------
 Software stages
 ------------------------